BestTimesToVisit.com Logo

 transport

-Embrace the tuk-tuk, but always agree on the fare *before* you get in!
-For popular routes like from the Royal Palace to the Riverside, expect to pay around $2-$3 USD.
-Use ride-hailing apps like Grab or PassApp for transparent pricing and to avoid haggling.
+Embrace the tuk-tuk, but always agree on the price *before* you get in.
+For popular routes like from your hotel to the Royal Palace, expect to pay around $2-3 USD.
+Using ride-hailing apps like Grab can also be a good way to get a fixed price and avoid haggling, especially for longer journeys or late at night.

 culture